1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 ## How Does The Simulator Work?

 In previous fantasy football drafts, I have struggled to pick the right players.
-At the start, I selected players whose point projections are not dramatically different than the projections of players who are still available in later rounds.
-At the end, I failed to draft backups for players who are at the most risk of injury.
+At the start, I selected players whose point projections were not dramatically different than the projections of players who were still available in later rounds.
+At the end, I failed to draft backups for players who were at the most risk of injury.

-This program is my attempt to solve both of those problems.
+This project is my attempt to solve both of those problems.
 To better estimate whether a player is especially valuable in a given round, a Monte Carlo simulation uses a logistic regression of historical draft data to guess which players will be available in later rounds of the draft, ensuring that I never pick a player who is easily replaceable.
-And to more accurately anticipate which players need strong, rostered backups (not streamers), this program randomly assigns injuries and other setbacks to players, based on historical data, so I always load up on talented individuals in my most at-risk positions.
+And to more accurately anticipate which players need strong, rostered backups (not streamers), injuries and other setbacks are randomly assigned to players, based on historical data, so I always load up on talented individuals in my most at-risk positions.

 ## Running The Simulator